magicwolf9/PostgreSQLDatabasesComparator/README.md

 # PostgreSQLDatabasesComparator
-Fill config before use

 That service can connect to 2 PostgreSQL databases and check values of certain tables.
 As a result differences in values are shown to the user and  are generated SQL commands to fix the differences.
 It is used to compare test and production databases of a product.

+How to use:

+Fill config before use

 To get differences: localhost:8089/comparator/differences To change schema to compare: localhost:8089/comparator/changeSchame?schema=*schemaName* //*schemaName* must be in config

-Config sample:
+Config sample

 {
     "schema": "defSchema", //default schema
     "port": 8089,